Note: This blog was originally published in March 2021 and updated in July 2021.

 Entering a strong economic recovery period with a constrained talent pool and new levels of employee burnout may result in top talent looking for greener pastures.
 Retention requires a strategic approach.

 In this blog, we look at two top retention strategies for today’s market.
-Next week, we’ll round out the list with three additional ways to boost your retention.
+In the follow-up, we’ll round out the list with three additional ways to boost your retention.

 #1 The correlation between holistic employee wellbeing and engagement